Anki Backlog Rescue: Settings, Habits, and Filters to Clear Reviews Fast

 - If you discover a bunch of cards with very low ease, fix the wording first.
 Resetting ease is a last resort, not a weekly hobby.

-Two Common Scenarios (And How To Win Them)
+Two Common Anki Backlog Scenarios and How to Win

 - Pause new cards.